Tuam: Golf

 Tuam Golf Club was established on 17 October 1904 with the original clubhouse at Cloonascragh on the Athenry Road.
 The club relocated to Mayfield, on the Dunmore Road in 1937 due to a deterioration of the Cloonascragh course.
 In March 1940 a new club called the Commercial Golf Club was established, which renovated the course and remained for many years at Cloonascragh.
 World-renowned Irish golfer Christy O'Connor Snr joined Tuam Golf Club as club professional in 1948.

 To develop an 18-hole course, Tuam Golf Club relocated to Barnacurragh (close to the original Cloonascragh course) and a new clubhouse.
 The first nine holes were opened in 1975.
 18 holes came into play by 1979, on the course designed by golf architect, Eddie Hackett.
 Improvement works have continued over the years with Christy O'Connor Jnr advising the club on course improvement works.
 The most recent design work has been under the guidance of golf architect Ken Kearney.

 Athletics

-Tuam Athletics Club is a thriving and somewhat successful club which, in addition to its many juvenile training sessions, holds training sessions and meets for adults.
+Tuam Athletics Club is a club which, in addition to its many juvenile training sessions, holds training sessions and meets for adults.